 In 2009 to 2011 the Aquatic Centre participated in the Leisurecheck Visitor Measures project, which identifies overall customer satisfaction with the Aquatic Centre (2011 is the last time Council participated in the Leisurecheck Visitor Measures project).
 The results are based on an intercept survey of Aquatic Centre users in January each year.
 The Aquatic Centre achieved a satisfaction score of 93% compared to the average of 88%.
 This was the second highest score of the 13 participating facilities.
-Previous years results were 88% in 2009 and 88% in 2010.
+Previous results were 88% in 2009 and 88% in 2010.

-Chart 6 - Yardstick customer satisfaction scores 2011
+Figure B-5: Yardstick customer satisfaction scores 2011

-Asset Management
+B3.2 Asset Management